Did you know that the names of 2 Croatian scientists -Ruđer Josip Bošković and Andrija Mohorovčić are on the map of the

 Source: Croatian Tourist Board

 In recorded history, the area today known as Croatia was in early times inhabited by tribes of the Liburnians and the Illyrians.
 Since the 4th century BC it was also colonized by the Celts in the north, and along the coast by the Greeks, and later by the Romans.
 The Greeks founded the first towns and the Romans developed them further.
-There are still many Roman monuments left, such as the Arena (coliseum) in Pula.
-The Western Roman Empire established the provinces of Pannonia and Dalmatia, that after its downfall passed to the Huns, the Ostrogoths and then to the Byzantine Empire.
+There are still many Roman monuments left, such as the Arena (Amphitheater) in Pula.
+The Western Roman Empire established the provinces of Pannonia and Dalmatia, which were, after its downfall passed to the Huns, the Ostrogoths and then to the Byzantine Empire.

 After the collapse of the Habsburg Austro-Hungarian Empire in 1918, Croatia entered the Kingdom of Serbs, Croats and Slovenes later renamed the Kingdom of Yugoslavia, which fell apart in 1941.
 After World War II, Croatia became a federal republic of the Socialist Federal Republic of Yugoslavia.
 Following the changes after the fall of communism, Croatia proclaimed independence from Yugoslavia in 1991 after holding its first democratic election.
 It was recognized as an independent state in 1992.
 After the Homeland War, Croatia returned to its internationally recognized borders in 1997.
 Achieving social and democratic stability, Croatia became a member of NATO in 2009 and a member of the European Union in 2013.

 Most major Catholic holidays are also public holidays in Croatia, owing to a largely Roman Catholic population.
 However, citizens of Croatia who celebrate different religious holidays have the right not to work on those dates.
 This includes Christians who celebrate Christmas on January 7 according to the Julian calendar, Muslims on the days of Ramadan Bayram and Kurban Bayram, and Jews on the days of Rosh Hashanah and Yom Kippur.